strawberries for profit or pleasure, learn how

 spread, carefully remove so as not to spread the botrytis spores and

-chief enemy of the strawberry is the May beetle.
-The larva of this
+chief enemy of the strawberry is the May beetle .
+The

 insect, the well-known white grub, has an insatiable appetite for

 strawberry roots, and in some localities and seasons is very